 The resource below provides some sample shared agreements that all affinity spaces could benefit from utilizing.
 These agreements/norms provide some shared understandings from the start and help to support a productive and meaningful conversation for all participants.
-It is also important to note that though this is being shared for affinity spaces, setting shared agreements/norms can be a great practice for all groups that meet regularly, including but not limit to congregational boards, task forces/ committees, etc., and can also ensure that voices that are often missing (or talked over) are incorporated.
 Download a sample set of Shared Agreements here.